Aircraft History

 Ray Fairfield recalls:

 "You can just see the rectangular hole on the starboard side of the fuselage, just below the windscreen framing.
-[This wreck was located on the north side of the runway] positioned towards the western end of the strip, if I'm right."
+This wreck was located on the north side of the runway, positioned towards the western end of the strip, if I'm right."

 Recovery

-section remained.
-It was removed by Robert
+section and wings remained.
+Recovered by Robert

 Jarrett / Classic